Services for Lumberjacks with disabilities

 Applying for disability services

+You may request an accommodation at any time during the semester, but it’s ideal to submit your request as early as possible before the semester begins.
 Students requesting special accommodations are encouraged to contact Disability Services in the early stages of their college planning.
 This includes meeting with our staff to review information about the eligibility for academic support services and accommodations, appropriate documentation of disability, housing considerations and transition issues.

 Application review process